amandeep511997/Blog/_posts/2018-12-16-aws-to-heroku-rails.md

     ```
         $ heroku pg:psql DATABASE_URL < [backup-file.sql]
     ```
 DATABASE_URL is a constant containing URL of our heroku database.
+Make sure you run this command in our project directory which has this constant configured.

 ## Managing mailer for Devise confirmation and recoverable